 Czech Republic: President Milos Zeman appoints Tomás Petrícek as foreign minister.

 Ethiopia: In a cabinet reshuffle, Aisha Mohammed is named defense minister and Ahmed Shide finance minister.

 Nigeria: Kayode Fayemi is sworn in as governor of Ekiti.

 Greece: Foreign Minister Nikos Kotzias resigns.
-Prime Minister Alexis Tsipras becomes acting foreign minister; on October 20 he is sworn in as foreign minister.
+On October 20 Prime Minister Alexis Tsipras is sworn in as foreign minister.

 India: Former chief minister of Uttar Pradesh (1976-77, 1984-85, 1988-89), foreign minister (1986-87), chief minister of Uttaranchal (2002-07), and governor of Andhra Pradesh (2007-09) Narain Dutt Tiwari dies.

 Russia: Vladimir Solodov is appointed prime minister of Sakha.